Ley789/SimpleRayTracer/Thesis/thesis.md

 ### Basic Algorithm

+**do not reference sections "in the future", e.g. \autoref{ray}**

 The basic concept of ray tracing algorithms is efficiently finding intersections between a ray and a scene that consists of a set of geometric primitives \cite{wald}.
-The ray, as defined in the \autoref{ray}, can have additional parameters
+The ray, as defined in \autoref{ray}, can have additional parameters
 $t_{min}$ and $t_{max}$, which specify the interval of $t$ used for the points traversed by the ray.
 In other words it specifies the minimum and the maximum distance of a ray.

+**the three task splitting sounds strange: why can't you just find once all intersections, then derive the other two tasks from that?**
+**ok, you explain that afterwards, but I would have expected that explanation before**

 The algorithm can be split in 3 tasks.
 The most fundamental task is to find the closest intersection.
 The second task, also called visibility/occlusion test, is to check